 tt.untrim();

 Manually activate a column.
-If the table is not already trimmed, calling activate()
+If the table is not already trimmed, calling activate() will trim it.

 options.init